 Due to our significant research and development expenditures, we have generated operating losses since our inception.
-We have funded our operations primarily through the sale of convertible preferred stock and common stock and the issuance of unsecured promissory notes.
-As of June 30, 2020, we had cash and investments of \$203.1 million.
-As of June 30, 2020, we had an accumulated deficit of \$143.7 million.
-We believe that our cash and investments will be sufficient to fund our planned operations into early 2022.
+We have funded our operations primarily through the sale of common stock and Pre-funded Warrants in our public offerings, the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements.
+As of June 30, 2021, we had cash and investments of \$301.8 million.
+As of June 30, 2021, we had an accumulated deficit of \$258.9 million.
+We believe that our cash and investments will be sufficient to fund our planned operations for at least one year past the issuance date of the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.